Last update: 2018-06-24

 ul tag in HTML.

 You are a web developer and you want to improve?
-Improvement is indeed something you should have in mind: it will make your work much more enjoyable.
-It will make it more qualitative for the sake of your boss / clients.
+Improvement is indeed something you should have in mind: it will make your work much more enjoyable and your boss happier.
+The quality you will deliver will improve.